apache/maven-site/content/markdown/repositories/artifacts.md

 This also applies when the `dependency` element is a child of a `dependencyManagement` element.

-Notice that there is no `extension` element.
-Instead there is a `type` element which is used to derive the extension and sometimes the classifier.
+Notice that the `dependency` element does not have an `extension` element.
+Instead it has a `type` element which is used to derive the extension and sometimes the classifier.
 Out of the box, Maven Core defines 11 "types" [(handled by the same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):